majuss/ecoevolpara/source/keepassx.rst

 Installing on Windows
 =====================

-Just visit the website and download the KeePassX installer: :code:`https://www.keepassx.org/downloads`.
+Just visit the website and download the KeePassX installer: `KeePassX website: <https://www.keepassx.org/downloads>`_.

 Installing on macOS
 ===================

-Just visit the website and download the KeePassX diskimage: :code:`https://www.keepassx.org/downloads`.
+Just visit the website and download the KeePassX diskimage: `KeePassX website: <https://www.keepassx.org/downloads>`_.